 - Hitbox Dissonance: To the point she makes Hanzo Shimada's arrows looks like hitscan.
-Just being near her reticule is enough for an enemy to take the arrow, even if the actual reticule points to a foot next to them.
+Just being near her reticle is enough for enemies to take the arrow, even if the actual reticule points to a foot next to them.

 - Invisibility Cloak: Instead of dashing, she adopts one for a short time to get away and maybe charge up a bow shot.

 - Plague Master: She can infect her enemies with a blight that can spread to other foes.